4P-project/.github/profile/README.md

 ## Introduction 👋

-Launched in 2018 as a part of The 4thPillar project, the FOUR tokens acted as a crucial technical component in solving “on-chain” communication settlement on the Ethereum blockchain.
+Launched in 2018 as an independent part of The 4thPillar initiative, the FOUR tokens acted as a crucial technical component in solving “on-chain” communication settlement on the Ethereum blockchain.

 Due to its unique smart contract implementation, the FOUR tokens solve;